 The performance of the three EEG classification systems varies across the different datasets.
 The classification results for the TUH dataset are consistently excellent, probably because the dataset is prepared explicitly for slowing EEG related research.
 Therefore, the clinical reports might be more reliable and accurate.
 On the other hand, the NNI and Fortis datasets were created without such specifications nor selection biases.
 Hence, their clinical reports may contain less reliable information regarding slowing, leading to poorer results.
 However, the NNI and Fortis datasets may be more in line with routine EEGs recorded and interpreted in clinical practice.
 The three systems perform the worst on the LTMGH dataset, although the data collection method is the same as the NNI and Fortis datasets.
-This is because the EEGs from LTMGH have unusual EEG spectra, and the distorted spectra may hurt the classification performance, as suggested by the results.
+This is because the EEGs from LTMGH are more prone to sweat artifacts, and the skewed spectra may hurt the classification performance, as suggested by the results.

 There are also various degrees of slowing across the datasets.
-From the TUH dataset clinical reports, most EEG slowing appears to be generalized and/or persistent.
+From the TUH dataset clinical reports, most EEG slowing appears to be generalized and/or continuous.
 In contrast, the slowing EEGs in the NNI and Fortis dataset is often focal and/or intermittent.
-Generalized and persistent slowing implies a more severe neurological condition, which might be easier to detect.
+Generalized and continuous slowing implies a more severe neurological condition, which might be easier to detect.
 Therefore, the TUH dataset is expected to have more reliable classification results than the NNI and Fortis datasets.
 The LTMGH dataset did not specify the severity of slowing in the clinical report.
-However, the slowing detected for LTMGH EEGs are similar to the NNI and Fortis EEGs.
-Hence, the slowing EEGs from the LTMGH dataset are mostly focal and intermittent, and thus should perform poorer than the TUH dataset.
+However, the slowing detected for LTMGH EEGs is similar to the NNI and Fortis EEGs.
+Hence, the slowing EEGs from the LTMGH dataset are mostly focal and intermittent and thus should perform poorer than the TUH dataset.